sanjaymurali/Plagiarizer-Front-End/ReadMe.md

 Note: This is the Front-End of the Plagiarizer Application.
 The Plagiarizer is hosted at `http://plagiarizer.herokuapp.com`

-Wish to see how Plagiarizer helps detection works?
+Wish to see how Plagiarism detection works?
 Navigate to `https://github.com/sanjaymurali/Plagiarizer`

 To run the Application:
 1. You need to install NodeJS v9 and Python 2.7.
 Set environment path for both